 WARNING: Always set the parking brake fully and make sure the gearshift is latched in P (Park).
 Turn the ignition to the off position and remove the key whenever you leave your vehicle.

 WARNING: If the parking brake is fully released, but the brake warning lamp remains illuminated, the brakes may not be working properly.
-See your authorized dealer.
+Contact your authorized dealer as soon as possible to have the system serviced immediately.